MaybeManan/portfolio/README.md

 # 🌐 My Portfolio

 Welcome to my personal portfolio website!
-This site showcases my work, skills, and ways to connect with me — all in a clean, responsive design.
+A place where I share my projects, skills, and a little bit about myself — all wrapped in a clean, responsive design.

 ## 🔗 Live Demo
 **Visit here:** [https://maybemanan.github.io/portfolio/](https://maybemanan.github.io/portfolio/)